davekeck/Xcode-4-Fixins/README.md

 __OptionClickDocumentation__: This fixin changes Xcode's behavior when option-clicking a symbol, by opening the documentation for the given symbol rather than opening the Quick Help popup.
 (Normally this behavior is accessed by option-clicking a symbol and then clicking the book icon in the Quick Help popup.)
 Note that this fixin is necessary because option-double-clicking a symbol doesn't display the documentation for the symbol - it just opens the documentation dialog with the symbol entered into the search field.

 __UserScripts (Experimental)__: Reinstates some semblance of the Xcode 3.x User Scripts menu.
 See documentation in the XCFixin_UserScripts directory.

+__XCFixin_CustomizeWarningErrorHighlights__: Customize the inline error/warning message highlight color.
+Useful if want to be able to read tour code when you use a dark background color.